+The Board of Directors of [COMMUNITY NAME] Association

+Adopting a Collection Policy

+Adopted

+(Date)

-policy.
-The Board of Directors of[COMMUNITY NAME]Association Adopting a Collection Policy Adopted (Date) This resolution is adopted by the association under [Declaration ¶ or § of] Law, at a regular meeting of the board of directors.
-Recitals The association is charged with certain responsibilities for the care, maintenance, and service of certain portions of the community.
-2. The association must have the financial ability to discharge its responsibilities.
+This resolution is adopted by the association under [Declaration ¶ or § of] Law, at a regular meeting of the board of directors.

+Recitals

+The association is charged with certain responsibilities for the care, maintenance, and service of certain portions of the community.

+The association must have the financial ability to discharge its responsibilities.

 The board must collect assessments and other charges from delinquent owners.

 The board intends to adopt a uniform, non-discriminating, and systematic procedure to collect assessments and other charges of the association.

 NOW, THEREFORE, IT IS RESOLVED that the ASSOCIATION adopts these procedures and policies for the collection of assessments and other charges of the association.

 Due Dates.
-The annual assessment as determined by the association and as allowed in the declaration, articles of incorporation and bylaws shall be due and payable in installments due on the day of each month.
+The annual assessment as determined by the association and as allowed in the declaration, articles of incorporation and bylaws shall be due and payable in #installments due on the # day of each month.

 Assessments shall be the personal obligation of the owner(s) of the unit for which such assessment or installment is unpaid.
 Assessments or other charges not paid to the association by the # day of the beginning month in which they are due shall be considered past due and delinquent.

-Adapted from: Downloadable Resources for Community Operations and Management, www.caionline.org
+Adupted from: Downloadable Resources for Community Operations and Management, www.catonline.org

-Legal Dis claime.
-Community associations are governed by state law which can vary widely from state-to-state.
-Please note that the content contained in this document is in tended to be used for general educational and informational purposes only.
-Although we try to keep the information contained in these documents up-to-date, it may not reflect the most recent developments and it may contain error or omissions.
-CAI has not compared or reviewed this document relative to the law in any state and does not warrant or guarantee that the contents of this document comply with the applicable law of your state.
-The contents of this document are not intended to be a substitute for obtaining advice from a lawyer, community manager, accountant, insurance agent, reserve professional, lender or any other professional.
+Legat Dis claimé: Community associations are gov erned by state law which can vary widely from state-to-date.
+Please note that the content contailed in thisd ocument is in tended table used for general educational and/inform ational purposes only.
+Altiplyin we try to keep the information contained in these doduments up-to-date, it may not reflect the most recent developments and f may contain errors or emissions, CAI has not compared or reviewed this document reliative to the law in any state and does not warrant or guarantee that the contents down and the applicable law of your state.
+The content are not intended to be a substitute for obtaining advice from a lawyer, community manager, accountent, insurance agent, reserve professional, lender or any other professional.